UNC Greensboro visits East Tennessee State following King’s 27-point performance - WTOP News

 BOTTOM LINE: East Tennessee State hosts the UNC Greensboro Spartans after Jordan King scored 27 points in East Tennessee State’s 78-70 win over the Citadel Bulldogs.

-The Buccaneers are 6-9 in home games.
-East Tennessee State has a 6-14 record against teams over .500.
+The Buccaneers are 6-9 on their home court.
+East Tennessee State is third in the SoCon in team defense, allowing 69.2 points while holding opponents to 43.4% shooting.

-The Spartans are 14-3 in SoCon play.
-UNC Greensboro is sixth in the SoCon scoring 72.6 points per game and is shooting 44.5%.
+The Spartans are 14-3 against SoCon opponents.
+UNC Greensboro is the SoCon leader with 33.7 rebounds per game led by Mohammed Abdulsalam averaging 7.1.

-TOP PERFORMERS: King is scoring 15.1 points per game with 3.7 rebounds and 3.3 assists for the Buccaneers.
-Jalen Haynes is averaging 14.9 points and 6.8 rebounds while shooting 55.7% over the last 10 games for East Tennessee State.
+TOP PERFORMERS: King averages 2.0 made 3-pointers per game for the Buccaneers, scoring 15.1 points while shooting 30.3% from beyond the arc.
+Jalen Haynes is shooting 55.7% and averaging 14.9 points over the past 10 games for East Tennessee State.

 Dante Treacy is averaging 7.3 points and 3.7 assists for the Spartans.
 Keyshaun Langley is averaging 16.6 points and 3.5 rebounds while shooting 49.0% over the last 10 games for UNC Greensboro.